Tiger barb, also known as Sumatra barb, is an active shoaling fish found in Southern Asia.

 The male and female tiger barbs have some predominant features to differentiate them.
 The females are larger and stocky around the abdomen.
 But the male tiger barbs have brighter coloration and are slimmer than the female.
 Also, they develop a red-colored snout while breeding.

 The tiger barb is a hostile and dominant fish species.
 They are active swimmers that would intentionally bump into slower swimming fishes and nip at their fins.
 The mischief-maker’s behavior is more unruly around a few per tank mates, but they tend to act better in bigger groups.

-However, the tiger barb does not like being on their own; they would become shy, depressed, and stressed.
-They would spend their days hiding in aquarium shelters.
+However, the tiger barb does not like being on their own; they will become shy, depressed, and stressed.
+They would also spend their days hiding in aquarium shelters.
 The tiger barbs are middle strata dwellers; they tend to swim a lot in the open areas in the mid-levels, mainly if their tank is not overcrowded with plants and decoration.